Contents of Article

 One of the primary issues with the RSI is the duration of the ground contact time of the test used.
-For example, the ground contact time during the DJ can range between 130-300ms (16, 17).
-As the ground contact time of many sporting movements can be significantly less than this (Table 1), there is concerns regarding the tests ability to actually measure sport-specific reactive strength.
+For example, the ground contact time during the DJ can range between 130-300 ms (16, 17).
+As the ground contact time of many sporting movements can be significantly less than this (Table 1), there are concerns regarding the test’s ability to actually measure sport-specific reactive strength.

-Therefore, using the incremental DJ-RSI test may not be a useful test for sprinters as their ground contact times are significantly faster.
-In this instance, alternative RSI tests such as the 10/5 may be more applicable due to the shorter ground contact times and the higher-frequency of jumps.
-Practitioners should be well-aware of this issue when testing their athletes and pick a test which better suits the demands of their athletes.
+Therefore, using the incremental DJ-RSI test may not be a useful test for sprinters, as their ground contact times are significantly faster.
+In this instance, alternative RSI tests such as the 10/5 may be more applicable due to the shorter ground contact times and the higher frequency of jumps.
+Practitioners should be well aware of this issue when testing their athletes and pick a test that better suits the demands of their athletes.

-This is another issue which potentially affects both performance testing and fatigue monitoring.
-An athlete with lower technical proficiency (i.e. movement quality) appears to struggle replicating plyometric activities such as DJs.
-This means when testing the athlete(s), there is a high degree of variability within the results – suggesting it is important that the athlete(s) have a high-level of technical proficiency with plyometric movements before they are tested.
+This is another issue that potentially affects both performance testing and fatigue monitoring.
+An athlete with lower technical proficiency (i.e. movement quality) appears to struggle to replicate plyometric activities such as DJs.
+This means when testing the athlete(s), there is a high degree of variability within the results – suggesting it is important the athlete(s) have a high level of technical proficiency with plyometric movements before they are tested.
 Though this is only anecdotal, with no research to the author’s knowledge supporting this claim, the information is still valuable.

-With some of the gaps within the current research highlighted, the following projects will provide valuable contribution to our current understanding of the RSI:
+With some of the gaps in the current research highlighted, the following projects will provide a valuable contribution to our current understanding of the RSI:

 - The relationship between RSI and other physical qualities (e.g. maximal speed and jumping)